 Note: This is a general guide to listing requirements and is not exhaustive, nor a guarantee of a successful listing application.
-For full details of the ASX listing rules please refer to ASX Compliance at www.asx.com.au/regulation/rules/asx-listing-rules.htm.
+For full details of the ASX Listing Rules please refer to ASX Compliance at www.asx.com.au/regulation/rules/asx-listing-rules.htm.

-A company that is already listed on a foreign exchange can also list on ASX.
-It can do this as a full ASX Listing or as an ASX Foreign Exempt Listing.
+A company that is already listed on a foreign exchange can also list on ASX as an ASX Listing or ASX Foreign Exempt Listing.

-A company that dual lists on ASX as a full ASX Listing must generally comply with all of the ASX Listing Rules in the same way as an Australian company.
-However, ASX may in limited circumstances exempt companies already listed on a major stock exchange from compliance with specific ASX listing rule requirements.
+A company that dual lists on ASX as an ASX Listing must generally comply with all of the ASX Listing Rules.